-- The law of comparative advantage or the Ricardian Law of Association - (After David Ricardo, credited with first stating the principle)
+- or the Ricardian Law of Association - Division of labour leads to greater productivity - (After David Ricardo, credited with first stating the principle)

-The Foundations of Economic Life
+UNIVERSITÄT The Foundations of Economic Life

 Experience teaches man that cooperative action is more efficient and productive than isolated action of self-sufficient individuals.
 The natural conditions determining man's life and effort are such that the division of labor increases output per unit of labor expended.